 If you check all of these boxes, then there’s a good chance that Express Entry may be a good immigration pathway for you.
 However, if not, there are plenty of other pathways to permanent residency for you to explore.

-Gather all necessary documentation ahead of time
+Ready all necessary documentation to reduce PR processing time

 You will also want to make sure that you have everything necessary to complete your application on hand before submitting it.
 This will usually include your passport and identification documents, language test results, employment information and job offer, and financial certification.

 If you don’t submit all of the required documentation, or the documents you send aren’t adequate or within date, you could encounter unexpected delays in the PPR process.
 These could potentially add additional weeks of time that you have to wait before being able to reside in Canada permanently.

 Before you start your application, be sure to check this list of required documentation for Express Entry.

 Canada’s Express Entry immigration pathway is a points-based system.
 The more points that you get, the better your chances are of receiving an invitation to apply to the program.

 That’s why one way to make your journey smoother is to make sure that you get as many points as possible while applying.
 You can increase the points that you get by: